d-gilles/DWH-to-go/README.md

 ### Introduction

 As I’ve delved into data engineering, I’ve experimented with various data warehouse solutions and implemented several projects.
-A recurring challenge, however, has always been **costs**.
+A recurring challenge in private projects, however, has always been **costs**.

 ### The Idea